-The educational program must include didactic instruction based upon the core knowledge content in the subspecialty area.
-(Core) - 4.11.g.1.
-The program must ensure that fellows have an opportunity to review all knowledge content from conferences that they could not attend.
+The educational program must include didactic instruction based on the core knowledge content in the subspecialty area.
+(Core)

+4.11.e.1.
+The program must ensure that fellows have an opportunity to review all content from conferences that they could not attend.
 (Core)